bigeasy/cadence/design.markdown

 exceptions](http://www.drmaciver.com/2009/03/exceptions-for-control-flow-considered-perfectly-acceptable-thanks-very-much/) they  are the high-ceremony components of high-ceremony languages.

-I've used them for control flow, to indicate a redirect, which feels like an exception; stop what you're doing and do somehting else.
+I've used them for control flow, to indicate a redirect, which feels like an exception; stop what you're doing and do something else.
 They are not meant to be gathered.

 There are applications that produce errors, and warnings, a parser is a perfect